MicroEJ/docs/KernelDeveloperGuide/kernelAPI.rst

 to be manually managed in order to keep only desired types, methods and fields.

-Build a kernel API artifact
+Build a Kernel API Artifact
 ---------------------------

 -  Generates the skeleton project: Select